realpython/python-guide/docs/starting/install3/linux.rst

 For example, you can work on a project which requires Django 1.10 while also maintaining a project which requires Django 1.8.

-To start using this and see more information: :ref:`Virtual Environments <virtualenvironments-ref>` docs.

-You can also use :ref:`virtualenvwrapper <virtualenvwrapper-ref>` to make it easier to manage your virtual environments.
+So, onward!
+To the :ref:`Pipenv & Virtual Environments <virtualenvironments-ref>` docs!

 --------------------------------